MeoMix/StreamusWebsite/CONTRIBUTING.md

 - `setter` methods should not return a value.
 - `getter` methods should not change any state.
 - Globals should never be used except when explicitly needed for interfacing with third-party libraries.
-- Always oblige JSCS, JSHint, and Recess.
+- Always oblige ESLint.
 If you disagree with a coding style rule then talk to @MeoMix.

 ## More to write about: